MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-choose-microsoftml-algorithms-cheatsheet.md

 **Tasks supported**: binary and multiclass classification

 ### Ensemble methods
-The **`rxEnsemble()`** algorithm uses a combination of learning algorithms to provide better predictive performance that the algorithms could individually.
+The **`rxEnsemble() /rx_emsemble()`** algorithm uses a combination of learning algorithms to provide better predictive performance that the algorithms could individually.
 The approach is used primarily in the Hadoop/Spark environment for training across a multi-node cluster.
 But it can also be used in a single-node/local context.

 **Tasks supported**: binary and multiclass classification, regression